tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * Analytically, using the inertia, we choose as the best `k` the `k` value where adding more clusters only marginally decreases the inertia.

-Reassure students that while this may sound complex, k-means is actually quite simple to implement using Python.
+Reassure students that while this may sound complex, k-means is quite simple to implement using Python.

 Close the presentation, switch to Amazon SageMaker Studio and upload the unsolved version of the Jupyter notebook.